maxschmaltz/maxschmaltz/README.md

   <br/>
   <br/>

-  • Contributed into holding lectures, composed and evaluated assignments for the Course "Linguistics for Olympiads"
+  • Held lectures, composed and evaluated assignments for the Course "Linguistics for Olympiads"
 </ul>

 -----